seancorfield/honeysql/doc/getting-started.md

 * Clojure strings become inline SQL strings with single quotes (so `"foo"` becomes `'foo'`),
 * keywords and symbols become SQL keywords (uppercase, with `-` replaced by a space),
 * everything else is just turned into a string (by calling `str`) and added to the SQL string.

+`format` accepts options as either a single hash map argument or as named arguments (alternating keys and values).
+If you are using Clojure 1.11 (or later) you can mix'n'match, providing some options as named arguments followed by other options in a hash map.

 ## Reference Documentation